rdkcentral/firebolt-apis/requirements/specifications/intents/command-and-control.md

     }
 }
 ```

+To cancel a sleep timer, send a new intent without a delay.

 While it may not be implemented by all platforms, this could also be
 used to turn on the TV with a timer.